 Should you incorporate your business as a company?

 Going it alone and becoming self-employed is incredibly exciting and liberating – but it can also be a little daunting.
 Starting a new business can often leave you feeling financially exposed and at risk, particularly if you’re investing personal funds in your new business idea.
 To help relieve some of that worry, a lot of freelancers choose to form a limited company.

 Company formation is the process of registering your freelance business as a limited company through Companies House.
 Companies House is the UK Government’s official registrar of companies, and it is the only organisation in the UK that is allowed to officially incorporate your company.

 It’s worth pointing out that you are not legally obligated to form a company.
 Instead, you can operate as a sole trader.
-As a sole trader, you’ll be able to trade as a business owner – and in the eyes of the law, you and your business are essentially one in the same.
+As a sole trader, you’ll be able to trade as a business owner – and in the eyes of the law, you and your business are essentially one and the same.
 That synergy can make life simple if you’re running a very small micro-business.

-But because a sole trader has no legal separation between them and their business, those individuals can face personal financial ruin if their business runs into trouble.
+However because a sole trader has no legal separation between them and their business, those individuals can face personal financial ruin if their business runs into trouble.

 Meanwhile, if you choose to incorporate a limited company, you can turn your business into its own legal entity.
 That means your liability for that company will be limited only to the value of the shares you have in your company, and all of your personal money will be protected.
-This protection is what’s known as “limited liability”, and it should give you peace-of-mind in knowing that you won’t go flat broke just because your business doesn’t pan out.
+This protection is what’s known as “limited liability”, and it should give you peace of mind in knowing that you won’t go flat broke just because your business doesn’t pan out.